Common Core: Background

+This movement culminated in the passage of No Child Left Behind in 2002 which required states articulate ELA and math standards at each level.
+For some states, this required writing new standards.
+For others, it meant breaking down existing grade-band standards into grade by grade expectations.

 Development

 In late 2008, the NGA convened a group to work on developing the standards.

-This team included David Coleman, William McCallum of the University of Arizona, Phil Daro, Douglas Clements and Student Achievement Partners founders Jason Zimba and Susan Pimentel to write standards in the areas of English language arts and mathematics.
+This team included David Coleman, William McCallum of the University of Arizona, Phil Daro, Douglas Clements and Student Achievement Partners founders Jason Zimba and Susan Pimentel to write standards in the areas of English, language arts, and mathematics.
 Announced on June 1, 2009, the initiative's stated purpose was to "provide a consistent, clear understanding of what students are expected to learn, so teachers and parents know what they need to do to help them".
 Additionally, "The standards are designed to be robust and relevant to the real world, reflecting the knowledge and skills that our young people need for success in college and careers", which should place American students in a position in which they can compete in a global economy.

 Work groups composed of representatives from higher education, K-12 education, teachers, and researchers drafted the Common Core State Standards.
 The work groups consulted educators, administrators, community and parent organizations, higher education representatives, the business community, researchers, civil rights groups, and states for feedback on each of the drafts.

-The standards are copyrighted by NGA Center for Best Practices (NGA Center) and the CCSSO, which controls use of and licenses the standards.
+The standards were copyrighted by NGA Center for Best Practices (NGA Center) and the CCSSO, which controls use of and licenses the standards.
 The NGA Center and CCSSO do this by offering a public license which is used by State Departments of Education.
 The license states that use of the standards must be "in support" of the Common Core State Standards Initiative.
 It also requires attribution and a copyright notice, except when a state or territory has adopted the standards "in whole".